ceisl-stem/fafi-sna/README.md

 ```
 fafi-sna/
-┣ .github/                  <- Directory used by Github to serve webpage
-┃ ┗ workflows/
 ┣ aux/                      <- Directory for storing auxiliary files
 ┃ ┗ fafi-sna-references.bib <- Bibliography for this project in BibTeX format
 ┃ ┗ theme.css               <- Cascading style sheet for the project
 ┃ ┗ fafi-sna-logo.png       <- Project logo
 ┣ docs/                     <- Directory for the rendered literate programming file
 ┃ ┗ index.html              <- Rendered version of the literate programming file
+┣ index_cache/              <- Directory used to serve the rendered literate programming file
+┣ index_files/              <- Directory used to serve the rendered literate programming file
 ┣ output/                   <- Target directory for collecting R output files
 ┃ ┗ plots/                  <- Directory for storing plots in PDF and PNG formats
 ┃ ┗ csv/                    <- Directory for storing CSV files